 - Internet of Things (IoT):

-IoT devices, such as sensors and connected devices, collect and exchange data to provide real-time insights into urban systems.
-These systems can monitor everything from air quality to traffic congestion, giving city officials and residents the ability to respond proactively to issues. - Artificial Intelligence (AI):
+IoT devices, like sensors and connected systems, gather and exchange data to give real-time urban insights.
+These systems monitor air quality, traffic congestion, and infrastructure performance using automated, interconnected devices deployed across cities. - Artificial Intelligence (AI):

 Innovative Applications of Smart City Technology